 Frequently Asked Questions

-Most people can play a complete song by their 3rd or 4th lesson.
+Many people can play a complete song by their 3rd or 4th lesson.
 Some of it depends on your musical talent but for the most part how hard you work and how much time you put in has a much greater effect.
-I have helped over a thousand people learn to play the guitar and every single person that has put in enough effort has succeeded.
+I have helped over a thousand people learn to play the guitar and every single person that has put in the effort has succeeded.

 If you have any other questions, please, please send me a message using the contact form.
 I will be happy to answer them for you.
 I look forward to working with you.